 After optical filtering the input spectrum was separated into eight narrow spectral bands for detection by eight Hg:Cd:Te-detectors operating at about 70K.

-After pre-amplification, the eight signals were amplified, lowpass filtered and digitized by the analogue processing part of the Signal Processing Electronics.
-Its digital part separated the spectral range of interest by complex filtering, under sampled the input sequences individually and equalized channels combined.
+After pre-amplification, the eight signals were amplified, lowpass filtered and digitised by the analogue processing part of the Signal Processing Electronics.
+Its digital part separated the spectral range of interest by complex filtering, under sampled the input sequences individually and equalised channels combined.

 Word length truncation was then performed to reduce the data rate for downlink budget reasons.
 In a final processing step, measurement data was multiplexed and formatted to source packets.
 On ground, the incoming source packets were sorted according to measurement/calibration data and the interferograms are converted into calibrated spectra.